NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   and using a `-` as delimiter.
 * Attribute names in `python-packages.nix` should be sorted alphanumerically to avoid merge conflicts and ease locating attributes.

+This list is useful for reviewers as well as for self-checking when submitting packages.

 ## Package set maintenance {#python-package-set-maintenance}